djthorpe/gopi/docs/OPENVG.md

 The Raspberry Pi can render 2D vector graphics onto EGL surfaces with GPU acceleration.
 As Wikipedia says,

-| OpenVG is an API designed for hardware-accelerated 2D vector graphics.
+> OpenVG is an API designed for hardware-accelerated 2D vector graphics.
-| Its primary platforms are mobile phones, gaming & media consoles and
+> Its primary platforms are mobile phones, gaming & media consoles and
-| consumer electronic devices.
+> consumer electronic devices.

+The following sections explain the concepts behind the OpenVG implemenation.

 ## Abstract Interface